grape-oauth2/grape_oauth2/README.md

 ## Example App

+If you want to see the gem in action then you can look at [sample app](https://github.com/grape-oauth2/grape-oauth2-sample) (deployable to Heroku).

-Take a look at the [sample applications](https://github.com/nbulaj/grape_oauth2/tree/master/spec/dummy) in the "spec/dummy" project directory.
+Or you can take a look at the [sample applications](https://github.com/nbulaj/grape_oauth2/tree/master/spec/dummy) in the "_spec/dummy_" project directory.

 ## Contributing